migotom/mt-bulk/README.md

 - Verify host with running MT-bulk have access to Mikrotik device
 - Verify username, password, host and port are valid, double check using eg. OpenSSH (MT-bulk doesn't require any additional tools or libraries, uses builtin in runtime SSH implementation)
-- Some older RouterOS allows old and unsecure ciphers, SSH implementation builtinto MT-bulk will not establish connection using such ciphers, please upgrade your Mikrotik/RouterOS device
+- Some older RouterOS allows old and insecure ciphers, SSH implementation builtin MT-bulk will not establish connection using such ciphers, please upgrade your Mikrotik/RouterOS device
 - Use strong-crypto by setting `/ip ssh set strong-crypto=yes` on RouterOS
 - If nothing helps please provide log of establishing connection using ssh command `ssh -vvv <user>@<ip>:<port>`